shezanusdf/Bagels_game/README.md

 - Use Fermi clues to lock in correct positions
 - Pay attention to Pico patterns to figure out placement

-## Technologies Used

-- **Streamlit**: Web app framework
-- **Python**: Game logic and backend
-- **CSS**: Custom styling for the checkered tablecloth theme

-## Game Mechanics

-- **No Repeated Digits**: The secret number never has duplicate digits
-- **Limited Guesses**: You have 10 attempts to guess correctly
-- **Smart Clues**: Clues are sorted and always honest
-- **Fresh Start**: Click "New Game" anytime to start over

-## Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests
-- Improve the documentation

-## License

-MIT License - feel free to use and modify!

 ## About Bagels

 Bagels (also known as "Bulls and Cows" or "Mastermind with numbers") is a classic deductive reasoning game.
-This digital version brings the fun of the original game with a modern, user-friendly interface.

 ---